 Exports

-AR.NET supports the report’s data export to CSV and JSON and export the report's layout to BMP, GIF, JPEG, TIFF, PNG pictures, PDF, Word, HTML, and Excel documents.
+AR.NET supports the report’s data export to CSV and JSON and export the report's layout to BMP, GIF, JPEG, TIFF, PNG images, PDF, Word, HTML, and Excel documents.
 Besides, AR.NET supports custom export implementation.

 Licensing and Pricing